The O'Neil Family, the Next Generations

 The children of Francis and Rosa:

-- James (b.1835, d.1903), was born in Scotland.
+- James (b.1835, d.1903) was born in Scotland.
 He married Grace Smith (b.1837, d.1904), also from Scotland.
 James served as a Captain in Company H of the 11th Wisconsin Infantry in the Civil War.
 After the war, the family lived in Columbia County, Wisconsin but later moved to Washington state, where they farmed and lived out their lives.
 James and Grace had a son and an adopted daughter and they are buried at Lyden Cemetery in Lyden, Washington.

 ![]() |

-Francis O'Neil with his son James. |
+| Francis O'Neil and son James |

-- William (b.1841), was born in Scotland.
+- William (b.1841) was born in Scotland.
 Information on William is incomplete.
 He is said to have been with the 10th New York Cavalry in the Civil War.
 After the war, he was a chef in a prominent hotel in Chicago and later went to California.
 There are two Williams listed as children of Francis and Rose - it seems odd, and since not much is known about this William, his existence or relation to this family may be suspect.

-- Hannah (b.1845), was born in Scotland and died in infancy.
+- Hannah (b.1845) was born in Scotland and died in infancy.

-- Agnes (b.1851, d.1941), was born in Wisconsin and went west to Iowa with her father and stepmother in 1866.
+- Agnes, may have been Mary Agnes (b.1851, d.1941) was born in Wisconsin and went west to Iowa with her father and stepmother in 1866.
 In 1869, she married James Donery (b.1832, d.1894), they had 10 children and farmed in Woodbury County.
+They are buried at Saint Patrick's Cemetery in Danbury, Iowa

 The children of Francis and Elizabeth:

-- Issac (b.1857), was born in Wisconsin and may have been the firstborn child of Francis and Elizabeth.
+- Issac (b.1857) was born in Wisconsin and may have been the firstborn child of Francis and Elizabeth.
 He is listed on the 1870 US Census as 13 years old but no other information about him as been found.

-- Hannah (b.1858, d.1935), was born in Wisconsin.
+- Hannah (b.1858, d.1935) was born in Wisconsin.
 She married Thomas Jefferson Hollister (b.1855, d.1924) in 1883.
 They had eight children and lived out their lives in western Iowa.
 You can read more about Hannah and the TJ Hollister family further below in this post and in Part 4 of the Hollister Family story, found here.

-- Grace (b.1857, d.1891), was born in Wisconsin.
+- Grace (b.1857, d.1891) was born in Wisconsin.
 She married Peter Banta (b.1856, d.
 1934) in 1883.
 They had six children but Grace died at the age of 32.
 After her death, Peter remarried and lived in the State of Washington.
 Grace is buried at Heisler Cemetery in Mapleton.

-- Mary (b.1860, d.1881), was born in Wisconsin.
+- Mary (b.1860, d.1881) was born in Wisconsin.
 She married Thomas Martin (b.1855).
 Records indicate that she was married in 1881 and died in that same year but information is incomplete.
+Thomas may have remarried.

-- Margaret (b.1862, d.1939), was born in Wisconsin.
+- Margaret (b.1862, d.1939) was born in Wisconsin.
 She married James Hammond (b.1856, d.1930) in 1892.
 They farmed, lived out their lives in Monona County, and are buried at Heisler Cemetery in Mapleton.
 They had one son, James Jr., who served in World War II.

 Obituary of Margaret O'Neil from The Mapleton Press, September 14, 1939: "Real Pioneer Taken by Death, Funeral Services are Held Tuesday for Resident of 73 Years - Funeral Services for Mrs. Margaret Hammond, 77-year-old pioneer resident of Mapleton, who passed away at her home in Mapleton Sunday afternoon following a heart attack, were held Tuesday afternoon at 2:30 o'clock in the family home on South Fourth Street with Rev. A.F.
 Schuldt, pastor of the Methodist church, officiating.
 Internment was in Heisler cemetery under the direction of the Duschl Funeral Home.
 Mrs. C.F.
 Griffin and Mrs. Schuldt sang 'Will There be any Stars' and ' My Savior First of All.'
 Both songs were selected by Mrs. Hammond before here death.
 Mrs. Griffin and Mrs. Schuldt were accompanied at the piano by Mrs. W.H.
 Thompson.
 Bill Duxbury of Onawa, Mark Durst of Danbury, Bob Means and Bill Berkemeir of Manilla, Ivarel Rose of Mapleton and Donald Brener of Emerson, Neb., all great nephews, served as pallbearers.
 Margaret Jean O'Neil, daughter of Francis and Elizabeth O'Neil, was born February 28, 1862, in Columbia County, Wis.
 At the age of four - 73 years ago - she came with her parents to 'Old Mapleton,' where they settled on a homestead.
 Later, they moved into the present day town of Mapleton where she assisted her parents in the restaurant and hotel business, boarding railroad men when the rails were first laid.
 It was during this period that she washed and dressed the first child born in the town, Bessie McKnown.
 She was married to James C. Hammond September 28, 1892.
 At her request, she was laid to rest in her wedding gown which she had greatly cherished for 47 years.
 Mr. Hammond proceeded her in death July 4, 1930.
 Mrs. Hammond was a devout member of the Presbyterian church, which she attended regularly when that church was active here.
 She is survived by one son, James R. Hammond of Mapleton, two half-sisters, Mrs. Agnes Donery of Sioux City and Mrs. Ella Pickney of Mapleton, one half-brother, Ed O'Neil of Lyden, Wash., and several nieces and nephews who deeply mourn the passing of their beloved aunt.